peiva-git/basketball_detector/README.md

 # Basketball detector

-:basketball: **Basketball detector** is a deep-learning based tool that enables automatic ball detection in basketball videos.
+:basketball: **BasketballDetector** is a deep-learning based tool that enables automatic ball detection in basketball videos.
 Currently, the project is still under development.